-(a) The members ("Members") of Convention with voice and vote shall be (i) the Bishop, (ii) all other bishops, and other members of the clergy canonically and actually resident within the Diocese and members of the clergy canonically serving a cure within this Diocese, and (iii) three lay delegates from each congregation, whether parish or mission, in union with Convention.
-The Canons shall provide for method of admitting parishes and missions into union with Convention of this Diocese and for election of lay delegates.
-The lay delegates serving as Members at the most recently adjourned Annual Convention shall serve as delegates to any special Convention convened prior to an Annual Convention unless replaced by action of the vestry or Bishop's committee of a parish or mission, respectively, which the lay delegates serve.

-(b) Other persons present as officers of the Convention and as heads of committees, boards and commissions required to report to the Convention, and all lay presiding officers of intra-Diocesan organizations established by Canon, shall be Members of the Convention with voice but without vote.
+- (a) The members ("Members") of Convention with voice and vote shall be (i) the Bishop, (ii) all other bishops, and other members of the clergy canonically and actually resident within the Diocese (iii) any cleric of a church with whom the Episcopal Church is in Full Communion and who is serving a call in a congregation of this Diocese, and (iv) three lay delegates from each congregation, in union with Convention.
+The Canons shall provide for method of admitting congregations into union with Convention of this Diocese and for election of lay delegates.
+The lay delegates serving as Members at the most recently adjourned Annual Convention shall serve as delegates to any special Convention convened prior to an Annual Convention unless replaced by action of the governing body of a congregation which the lay delegates serve. - (b) Other persons present as officers of the Convention and as heads of committees, boards and commissions required to report to the Convention, and all lay presiding officers of intra-Diocesan organizations established by Canon, shall be Members of the Convention with voice but without vote.